Tonyzsp/MusicGen/readme.md

 Note: dataset CSV/audio files and model checkpoints are intentionally not stored in git due size.
 Each teammate needs to download them locally.
 Phase 2 per-participant folders (`raw/`, `clips_30s/`, `manifest.csv`, `download_manifest.csv`, `result/`) are also gitignored under `src/eval/eval_phase_2/`; commit only code and `manifest_template.csv`.

+## Data Sources

+This project uses three related music datasets:

+- **Music4All**: the main dataset this project builds on.
+We use its listening history, track metadata, genres/tags, audio features, and local audio files to build user embeddings, retrieve similar tracks, create listener profiles, and evaluate generated recommendations.
+- **Music4All-Onion**: an extended track-level multimodal dataset related to Music4All.
+It is not the main dataset used by the core pipeline, but it provides the bridge used by Music4All A+A to map artist/album metadata back to Music4All-style song IDs.
+- **Music4All A+A**: an artist- and album-level extension.
+We use it as an optional enrichment layer for the Streamlit frontend, adding album covers, artist images, artist/album genres, Last.fm tags/links, release dates, listener/play counts, and other structured context.

+In short, the recommendation and generation pipeline is built on **Music4All**. **Music4All A+A** is used only as an additional artist/album information source to make retrieval and profile views more interpretable and visually informative.

+---

 ### Optional: Music4All A+A Visual Enrichment

 The retrieval page can optionally enrich preview cards with Music4All A+A artist/album metadata.
 This adds album covers, artist images, release dates, listeners/play counts, and artist/album genre chips when the retrieved `song_id` is covered by Music4All A+A.